ChipCE/HevORT-lite/README.md

 - Why the bed carrier is too complex, that will also raise the cost?
 	<code>I over did it, it can be more simple.
 On other hand, the prusa bed carrier have mounting holes on the corners, but just a single mount point is not enough to keep the bushing mounter from tilting.
 The CF rods were use to keep the mounter from tilting.
 5mm CF rods is are cheap and widely available.</code>

-- Why dont make the frame taller instead of top-hat?
-	<code>I don't want to add more weight on the top part of the printer.
-Heavy head only make the machine less stable and will reduce the max speed/accel that the printer can print without losing quality.</code>

 - Why use the non standard ASF frame?
 	<code>They are the only thing I can get in my location.
 Misumi selling them too, so I dont think that will be problem.</code>